-Kamakura period was the golden age of sword making.
+The Kamakura period (鎌倉) was the golden age of sword making.
 Many valuable swords we have now were made during the Kamakura period.
-The war between Genii clan and Heike clan in the late Heian period demanded more swords and more swordsmiths.
+The war between the Genii clan and the Heishi clan demanded more swords and more swordsmiths in the late Heian period.

-Yet the imperial court and aristocrats still existed in Kyoto.
-Kamakura Bakufu had military, police and political power.
-The imperial court was the department of public administration.
-Thus, those two big rivals controlled the country in different fields and kept the balance between them.
+The imperial court and aristocrats remained in Kyoto.
+While Kamakura Bakufu (Government) had the military, police, and political power, the imperial court had the administrative authority.
+Although they were like two big rivals, they controlled the country in different fields and kept the balance between them.